Fysh Carbon Project

 Project Information:

-The region is characterized by a warm, sub-tropical climate with an average annual rainfall of approximately 830mm.
-The landscape at Mount Tom is dominated by cattle grazing, though the specific site features light, fragile sandy soils that are historically prone to erosion.
-By improving ground cover and soil structure, the project aims to mitigate sediment runoff into the nearby reef catchment.
+The region is characterized by a sub-tropical climate with an average annual rainfall of approximately 830mm.
+The landscape at Mount Tom features light, fragile sandy soils that are historically prone to erosion.
+The project area was specifically identified for its potential to improve soil health and resilience through regenerative agricultural practices.

-Notably, the Fysh Carbon Project was the first to be issued Australian Carbon Credit Units (ACCUs) under AgriProve’s "digitally enabled" model, generating 3,559 ACCUs in its first issuance with a reported yield of 4.4 ACCUs per hectare per year.
-The project is also a participant in the Queensland Government’s Land Restoration Fund (LRF), recognized for delivering co-benefits such as improved biodiversity and reef protection.
+A notable milestone for the Australian carbon market, the Fysh Carbon Project was the first to issue Australian Carbon Credit Units (ACCUs) under the "digitally enabled" measured-and-modeled pathway.
+In July 2023, it was reported that the project generated 3,559 ACCUs over two years, achieving a sequestration rate of roughly 4.4 ACCUs per hectare per year.
+The project is also a participant in the Queensland Government’s Land Restoration Fund (LRF), which recognizes the environmental co-benefits of the land management strategy, such as reduced sediment runoff into the Great Barrier Reef catchment.